 Supporters of the income tax waiver believe it would encourage businesses to bring jobs to Oklahoma, and encourage our college graduates to stay in the state.

-rom Jerry Blankenship, Dick McKnight, Janet Cordell and Eric Senson?
+What do you think about this idea from Jerry Blankenship, Dick McKnight, Janet Cordell and Eric Senson?

 Friday, July 6, 2007